DivinumOfficium/divinum-officium/README.md

 ### Production

-To pull a pre-built container, see docker image `quay.io/divinumofficium/divinumofficium`.
+To pull a pre-built container, pull see docker image `divinumofficiumweb/divinumofficiumweb:latest`.

 This is still early alpha, but this notice will be removed when it's stable and ready to use.